Designing bushfire resistant houses

 There is something truly magical about living in the bush.
 The smells of the eucalypts and the shape and colour of the native canopy that doesn’t exist anywhere else in the world.
-The native wildlife that are abundant in these locations.
+The native wildlife that is abundant in these locations.
 The textures.
 The space.
 It’s peaceful.
 It’s beautiful.
 However the increased frequency and the intensity of bushfires over the past 30 or so years have resulted in amendments to how we plan and build our homes in these regions.

 The Black Saturday bushfires across multiple townships in Victoria in 2009 prompted a Royal Commission investigating the causes of, preparation for, responses to and impact of the horrific fire.
 The report acknowledged that fire is an inherent part of our lives in Australia and it is particularly so for those living in the south east of Australia.
 It also resulted in new planning and bushfire building regulations.

-The new regulations can vary between states and territories and it’s important to know the classification of your area and what the building requirements are before you begin planning your future bushfire proof house.
+The new regulations can vary between states and territories and it’s important to know the classification of your area and what the building requirements are before you begin planning your future bushfire-proof house.
 Some of the details apply nationwide but in this article we’ve focused on Victoria.
 You will find links at the end to all state and territory bushfire guidelines.

 Bushfire Management Overlay (BMO)

-In the planning stage of your modular home the first thing you need to ascertain is if you are in a bushfire prone area.
+In the planning stage of your modular home, the first thing you need to ascertain is if you are in a bushfire prone area.
 The mapping criteria to establish these bushfire zones was developed by the Department of Environment, Land, Water and Planning (DELWP) in conjunction with the Country Fire Authority (CFA) and the CSIRO using science and historical fire data.
 You can check with your local council or, if you’re located in Victoria, access a free report by entering your property details here.

-If there is a BMO (Bushfire Management Overlay) on your property you will need to complete a bushfire management plan as part of your planning permit.
+If there is a BMO (Bushfire Management Overlay) on your property, you will need to complete a bushfire management plan as part of your planning permit.
 This plan is generally researched and completed by an experienced consultant.
 You can head to the Fire Protection Association of Australia to find accredited bushfire planning and design practitioners to help you manoeuvre your way through this process.

 A BMO application needs to include the following:

-- Bushfire management statement – specifies the measures taken to manage the possible risks.
+- Bushfire management statement – specifies the measures taken to manage the possible risks

 The relevant council decides on the application using state and local planning frameworks.
 Recent changes have been made to this process.
 There is a more streamlined option available in certain areas removing the requirement to include the bushfire landscape assessment.
 Your local council can advise you on whether this applies to your area.

-As part of the bushfire management statement you will need to indicate measures to manage vegetation around the property, accessibility to the property along with fire-fighter access to water.
+As part of the bushfire management statement, you will need to indicate measures to manage vegetation around the property, accessibility to the property along with firefighter access to water.

 The location of your modular home on the property needs to be considered in terms of its distance to any bushfire hazards.
-Keeping the property clear of vegetation along with the installation of water tanks for firefighting can significantly improve your bushfire proof home’s chance of survival during a bushfire event.
+Keeping the property clear of vegetation along with the installation of water tanks for firefighting can significantly improve your home’s chance of survival during a bushfire event.
 And be sure to keep flammable material clear from around the house – this has been a major contributor to destruction in the past.

 Bushfire Attack Level (BAL)